alex-tsbk/terraform-aws-asg-dns-discovery/README.md

 Once everything is done, open new bash terminal, and type in `make format`.
 If you see something similar to `All done! ✨ 🍰 ✨` in the output - then everything has been bootstrapped successfully.

-If any of the functionality may require any additional packages, these must be added to `.\.venv\requirements.txt`, along with existing ones.

-Please note, that some commonly-used packages are already available in Lambda runtime: boto3, etc.
-There are some gists (like [this one](https://gist.github.com/gene1wood/4a052f39490fae00e0c3#file-all_aws_lambda_modules_python3-10-txt)) to help you decide whether your package must be shipped alongside your lambda code, or it's already available to be used.

-Please note, that for local development - all external packages must still be explicitly declared in `.\.venv\init.ps1` to allow running scripts locally.

-### Activating Virtual Environment
-You can now reload your terminal to activate Python Virtual Environment or can type in `.\.venv\activate.ps1` to activate it on demand.

-If you're using VS Code - it should prompt you now to select interpreter from environment.
-If it doesn't do it follow this guide to ["Select and activate an environment"](https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment)

 ### Consideration about using 3rd party packages

 Please note, that at the moment of writing this documentation, only the following PIP packages are available at runtime: